playsms/book-playsms/book-contents/en/Installation/playSMS-Upgrade/Upgrade-to-playSMS-version-1.3.1.md

-# Upgrade from version 1.3 to 1.3.1
+# Upgrade to playSMS version 1.3.1

-We have a few steps below that must be followed sequentially to successfully upgrades an installed, unmodified, playSMS version 1.3 to playSMS version 1.3.1.
+We have a few steps below that must be followed sequentially to successfully upgrades an installed, unmodified, playSMS version 1.1, 1.2, 1.2.1 or 1.3 to playSMS version 1.3.1.

+Please note that upgrade instructions in this article are not compatible with playSMS 1.0 and before.

 Essentially upgrades means that: